 Ash Wednesday Liturgy: The Notre Dame community begins the season of Lent on Ash Wednesday with prayer and fasting.
 During Mass, Christians receive ashes on their forehead as a reminder to repent and believe in the Gospel.

 Lenten Liturgies: Each week during Lent, Mass is celebrated in the Mansion chapel.
 The 40 days of Lent begins with Ash Wednesday and ends on Holy Thursday.
 It is a time of fasting, abstinence, self-discipline and prayer.

 Ascension Thursday: Forty Days after Easter, the Notre Dame community celebrates the ascent of Jesus’ body and soul into heaven.
 On Ascension Thursday, Mass is celebrated with the school community.

 Students and faculty participate in a community Reconciliation service with opportunities for individual confession each semester, and are invited to pray the Rosary during the months of October and May.

 Campus Ministry Team

 “Our life will never be long enough to thank the good God.” - Saint Julie

-Middle and upper school students are invited to join Campus Ministry as participating members or as team leaders who plan and facilitate activities.
-The goal of Campus Ministry is to provide service opportunities, faith enrichment, retreats, and pastoral care to our Notre Dame community.
+Middle and upper school students grades 6-11 are invited to join Campus Ministry as participating members.
+Seniors can apply to be Student Ministers, or team leaders, who plan and facilitate activities.
+The goal of Campus Ministry is to provide service opportunities, faith enrichment, retreats and pastoral care to our Notre Dame community.